 The Modern Metropolis: Its Origins, Growth, Characteristics, and Planning

 Hans Blumenfeld enjoys the highest reputation in the field of urban planning.
-It is no small testimony to his professional standing that almost every serious book on town planning makes reference to his work.
+It is testimony to his professional standing that almost every serious book on town planning makes reference to his work.
 At the same time his writing is clear and completely free from jargon.
 Hans Blumenfeld can handle the most complex issues of planning—from traffic to residential densities to locational theory—utilizing a light, captivating prose that makes his subject understandable to virtually any reader.
 His essays are an invaluable store of urban planning knowledge.

 The purpose of this collection is to present a clear, comprehensible, and highly readable book on the growth of modern cities and their planning.
 The author's acknowledged expertise—his ability to offer profound insight—grounded in a practical experience extending over 45 years contributes toward making this an important book.
 His approach is historical, analytical, and, above all, practical.
 If the book is unique, it may be because it covers the whole range of planning problems but is not an academic exercise or textbook.
 It has grown out of Hans Blumenfeld's need for theoretical clarification of problems encountered in practice.

 The Modern Metropolis is essential reading for professional planners, architects, landscape architects, transportation, engineers, planning officials, redevelopment officials, layman, citizens' planning groups, corporation executives, utility company executives, and students.

 HardcoverOut of Print ISBN: 9780262020220 396 pp. | 8.5 in x 11 in